jmangt/test-driven-puppet/profiles.md

 The next examples of profiles are meant to be used once per role.** If your profile is used more than once per role Puppet will complain of not being able to re declare a resource**.
 If this is your use case you should explore the option of using custom resources with `define` instead on `class`.

 Please read on the ["Defined resource types](https://docs.puppetlabs.com/puppet/latest/reference/lang_defined_types.html)" section of the Puppetlabs site.
+[1]

+---
+[1] Language: Defined Resource Types: https://docs.puppetlabs.com/puppet/latest/reference/lang_defined_types.html#language:-defined-resource-types